 PD-L1 is a clinically validated immune-checkpoint target which is over-expressed on tumor cells and tumor-infiltrating immune cells in multiple tumor types.
 PD-L1 is responsible for inhibiting the natural antitumor immune response by deactivating cytotoxic T cells in the tumor microenvironment or preventing priming and activation of new T cells in the lymph nodes thereby preventing their recruitments to the tumor.
 Antibodies blocking PD-L1 can reactivate T-cell activity and proliferation, leading to enhanced anti-tumor immunity.

 IMC-001 is a fully human anti-PD-L1 monoclonal antibody which shows robust efficacy both in vitro and in vivo.
-We are currently evaluating IMC-001 in Phase I clinical trial in patients with solid tumors.
+We have successfully completed a Phase I study of IMC-001 in February 2019 and a global Phase II study is planned.

 IMC-002 (anti-CD47 mAb)